disruptivedigital/dd-netdata-install-erdapi/README.txt

 - WARNING if out of sync more than 02:20 (hysteresis) consensus rounds
 - CRITICAL if out of sync more than 20:200 (hysteresis) consensus rounds

-> Elrond node rate dropping
+> Elrond node rating dropping
-- WARNING if node rate is dropping under 99:98 (hysteresis)
+- WARNING if node rating is dropping under 99:98 (hysteresis)
-- CRITICAL if node rate is dropping under 98:85 (hysteresis)
+- CRITICAL if node rating is dropping under 98:85 (hysteresis)

 > Elrond node Leader blocks proposed versus blocks accepted dropping
 - WARNING if leader blocks proposed versus blocks accepted are greater than 01:02 (hysteresis)